Colombian withdrawal from hosting the 1986 FIFA World Cup

 The 1986 FIFA World Cup was scheduled to take place in Colombia, between May 31 and June 29, 1986, after being selected as the venue in 1974.
 However, in November 1982 Colombia declined due to the impossibility of complying with the requirements that FIFA demanded to celebrate the event, marking an unprecedented and unrepeated event in the history of the World Cups.

-The FIFA Executive Committee, after a meeting in Stockholm, Sweden in May 20, 1983, decided to replace Colombia with Mexico, who became the first country to hold a World Cup twice, after 1970.
+The FIFA Executive Committee, after a meeting in Stockholm, Sweden on May 20, 1983, decided to replace Colombia with Mexico, who became the first country to hold a World Cup twice, after 1970.

 Background

-In 1973, the Colombian Football/Soccer Federation had submitted its candidacy to FIFA to organize the 1986 World Cup.
+In 1973, the Colombian Football Federation had submitted its candidacy to FIFA to organize the 1986 World Cup.
 The country received the commission of the governing body of world football/soccer that year, and the friendship between Alfonso Senior Quevedo (Colombian sports dirigent) and Sir Stanley Rous (president of FIFA) helped to achieve the venue.

 On June 9, 1974, FIFA designated Colombia as the venue for the 1986 FIFA World Cup.
 However, with the passing of time, due to the few progress in the works of the stadia and the ever bigger requirements of FIFA Executive Committee, the possibility that the country could really host the event was diluted.

-By the time the venue was awarded to Colombia, the FIFA World Cup was contested by 16 teams, but FIFA decided to expand the finals to 24 teams from the 1982 edition on the eve of the 1978 FIFA World Cup, which practically ended the chances of the Colombian government to host the event.
+At the time the tournament was awarded to Colombia, the FIFA World Cup was contested by 16 teams, but FIFA decided to expand the finals to 24 teams from the 1982 edition on the eve of the 1978 FIFA World Cup, which practically ended the chances of the Colombian government to host the event.

 In 1970, during the National Games (the Colombian multi-sport event), Alfonso Senior obtained the support of then President Carlos Lleras Restrepo to launch the candidacy for the World Cup.

-In 1974, Colombian president Misael Pastrana congratulated Alfonso Senior for the designation of Colombia to celebrate the tournament:
+In 1974, Colombian president Misael Pastrana Borrero congratulated Alfonso Senior for the designation of Colombia to celebrate the tournament:

 Actually, I am highly satisfied.
 I believe that what I have stated so many times is fulfilled once again, and that is that when the country sets goals and commits itself, it achieves them.
 I want to congratulate Alfonso Senior and all those who put their dynamic action to achieve this purpose.
 And of course the country's recognition of the Committee, which so unanimously designated it for an event that unquestionably has a special significance within sporting events.